Hemachandranhj/CallForCodeUI/README.md

 What things you need to install the software and how to install them

-1.NodejS
+1. NodejS
-2.Web Service set up and running locally.Follow the steps mentioned [here](https://github.com/Hemachandranhj/CallForCodeNode/blob/master/README.md)
+2. Web Service set up and running locally.Follow the steps mentioned [here](https://github.com/Hemachandranhj/CallForCodeNode/blob/master/README.md)

 ### Installing